steventhorne/legendmud_tintin/README.md

 ## Custom Classes
 You can create your own classes by creating a `.tin` file with your scripts.
 Put the new `.tin` file in the `classes/` directory and then load it with the `loadclass` alias without restarting TinTin++.

+## Help Files
+There are help files for each module that can be found by entering the `phelp` (short for package help) alias.
+Further help can be found by entering `phelp <alias name>`.

 # FAQ
 The TinTin++ FAQ can be found [here](https://tintin.sourceforge.io/faq.php)